farooqmir/turborepo-with-shared-component-library-nextapp/README.md

-# Turborepo Design System Starter
+# Turborepo starter setup with shared common core components library, nextjs app, docs storybook, shared configrations, tailwindcss, postcss
 Configurations already part of the package are:

 1. Core library for react components - shared with other projects, used to create your application using reusable components from core library.